encode/django-rest-framework/docs/api-guide/fields.md

 **Signature:** `DateField(format=None, input_formats=None)`

 * `format` - A string representing the output format.
-If not specified, this defaults to `None`, which indicates that Python `date` objects should be returned by `to_native`.
+If not specified, this defaults to the same value as the `DATE_FORMAT` settings key, which will be `'iso-8601'` unless set.
+Setting to a format string indicates that `to_representation` return values should be coerced to string output.
+Format strings are described below.
+Setting this value to `None` indicates that Python `date` objects should be returned by `to_representation`.
 In this case the date encoding will be determined by the renderer.
 * `input_formats` - A list of strings representing the input formats which may be used to parse the date.
 If not specified, the `DATE_INPUT_FORMATS` setting will be used, which defaults to `['iso-8601']`.

-Date format strings may either be [Python strftime formats][strftime] which explicitly specify the format, or the special string `'iso-8601'`, which indicates that [ISO 8601][iso8601] style dates should be used. (eg `'2013-01-29'`)
+**DateField format strings**: Format strings may either be [Python strftime formats][strftime] which explicitly specify the format, or the special string `'iso-8601'`, which indicates that [ISO 8601][iso8601] style dates should be used. (eg `'2013-01-29'`)

 ## TimeField

 A time representation.

-Optionally takes `format` as parameter to replace the matching pattern.

 Corresponds to `django.db.models.fields.TimeField`

 **Signature:** `TimeField(format=None, input_formats=None)`

 * `format` - A string representing the output format.
-If not specified, this defaults to `None`, which indicates that Python `time` objects should be returned by `to_native`.
+If not specified, this defaults to the same value as the `TIME_FORMAT` settings key, which will be `'iso-8601'` unless set.
+Setting to a format string indicates that `to_representation` return values should be coerced to string output.
+Format strings are described below.
+Setting this value to `None` indicates that Python `time` objects should be returned by `to_representation`.
 In this case the time encoding will be determined by the renderer.
 * `input_formats` - A list of strings representing the input formats which may be used to parse the date.
 If not specified, the `TIME_INPUT_FORMATS` setting will be used, which defaults to `['iso-8601']`.

-Time format strings may either be [Python strftime formats][strftime] which explicitly specify the format, or the special string `'iso-8601'`, which indicates that [ISO 8601][iso8601] style times should be used. (eg `'12:34:56.000000'`)
+**TimeField format strings**: Format strings may either be [Python strftime formats][strftime] which explicitly specify the format, or the special string `'iso-8601'`, which indicates that [ISO 8601][iso8601] style times should be used. (eg `'12:34:56.000000'`)

-## IntegerField

-An integer representation.

-Corresponds to `django.db.models.fields.IntegerField`, `django.db.models.fields.SmallIntegerField`, `django.db.models.fields.PositiveIntegerField` and `django.db.models.fields.PositiveSmallIntegerField`
+---

+# Choice selection fields

-## FloatField
+## ChoiceField

-A floating point representation.

-Corresponds to `django.db.models.fields.FloatField`.
+A field that can accept a value out of a limited set of choices.
+Takes a single mandatory argument.

+- `choices` - A list of valid values, or a list of `(key, display_name)` tuples.

+**Signature:** `ChoiceField(choices=())`

-## DecimalField
+## MultipleChoiceField

-A decimal representation, represented in Python by a Decimal instance.

-Has two required arguments:

-- `max_digits` The maximum number of digits allowed in the number.
-Note that this number must be greater than or equal to decimal_places.

-- `decimal_places` The number of decimal places to store with the number.

-For example, to validate numbers up to 999 with a resolution of 2 decimal places, you would use:

-    serializers.DecimalField(max_digits=5, decimal_places=2)

-And to validate numbers up to anything less than one billion with a resolution of 10 decimal places:

-    serializers.DecimalField(max_digits=19, decimal_places=10)

-This field also takes an optional argument, `coerce_to_string`.
-If set to `True` the representation will be output as a string.
-If set to `False` the representation will be left as a `Decimal` instance and the final representation will be determined by the renderer.

-If unset, this will default to the same value as the `COERCE_DECIMAL_TO_STRING` setting, which is `True` unless set otherwise.
+A field that can accept a set of zero, one or many values, chosen from a limited set of choices.
+Takes a single mandatory argument. `to_internal_representation` returns a `set` containing the selected values.

+- `choices` - A list of valid values, or a list of `(key, display_name)` tuples.

-**Signature:** `DecimalField(max_digits, decimal_places, coerce_to_string=None)`
+**Signature:** `MultipleChoiceField(choices=())`

-Corresponds to `django.db.models.fields.DecimalField`.
+---

+# File upload fields

 ## FileField